algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 ▸ **transactionFees**(`numberOfTransactions`): [`AlgoAmount`](../classes/types_amount.AlgoAmount.md)

-Returns an amount of µAlgos to cover standard fees for the given number of transactions using
+Returns an amount of µAlgos to cover standard fees for the given number of transactions using AlgoAmount

-**`See`**

-AlgoAmount

 #### Parameters